kyleyhw/wordlebot/docs/rules.md

 ## 2. Wordle Game Rules and Feedback Logic

-The Wordle game involves guessing a 5-letter secret word within 6 attempts.
+The Wordle game involves guessing a 5-letter secret word within 6 attempts [[1]](#ref-wardle-2022).
 After each guess, the player receives feedback on how close their guess was to the solution.
 This feedback is provided for each letter in the guess, using a color-coded system:

 *   **Green (G)**: The letter is in the secret word and in the correct position.
 *   **Yellow (Y)**: The letter is in the secret word but in the wrong position.